PrefLib/gaiw2023/submission.md

 -->

 ### Poster Printing
-For those presenting posters, there is a company called [SimplyPrint](www.simplyprint.com) located near the London ExCel center which may be helpful.
+For those presenting posters, there is a company called SimplyPrint (www.simplyprint.com) with alocation near the London ExCel center which may be helpful.

 ## Submission Site and Details